w3f/polkadot-wiki-mkdocs/docs/maintain/archive/maintain-guides-democracy.md

 ## Unlocking Locked Tokens

-Like [vesting](../../learn/learn-DOT.md#lazy-vesting), the tokens that are locked in democracy are unlocked lazily.
+The tokens that are locked in democracy are unlocked lazily.
 This means that you, the user, must explicitly call an unlock extrinsic to make your funds available again after the lock expires.
 Unbonding is another term you hear a lot in Polkadot, it means withdrawing your DOT that was used in staking.
-To know more about it, please see [here](../../learn/learn-nominator.md).
+To know more about it, please see
+[here](../../learn/learn-nominator.md).

 You can do this from the "Accounts" page in